DecloudNodesLab/Sentinel_dVPN/README.md

 <br/>

 As you can see, there were **3 providers** available in total, ready to provide computing power **with the static IP function**.
-I chose the cheapest one and continued fanning out.<br/>
+I chose the cheapest one and continued deploy.<br/>
 In the logs, we can see the **IPv4** address assigned to us.
 It also appears on the `LEASES` tab of our deployment.
 All we have to do is copy it, paste it into our manifest (deploy.yml) on the `UPDATE` page and update the deployment. <br/>
 Here's what it looks like: